JoeyHendricks/python-benchmark-harness/README.md

 - Scatter plots (Coming soon)
 - Line Graphs (Coming soon)

-Want to visualize the data yourself or share the data in a common format, no problem python-micro-benchmarks has you covered.
+If you want to visualize the data yourself or share the data in a common format, this is possible.
 You can export your benchmarks in the following formats through the benchmark API:

 - CSV
 - JSON (Coming soon)